 🌬️ Airing Out

-After months of sealed winter air, reduce dust, allergens and odors:
+After months of sealed winter air, to reduce dust, allergens and odors:

 o Open windows on mild days.